 From bootstrapping startups to Fortune 500 brands, the right partnerships can be a game-changer.
 And the best partnerships help expose your small business to new audiences, leverage the trust associated with popular brands and even help you navigate through certain situations business owners face.

-Knowing which types of business partnerships lead to improvements and growth is key, so here are four worth pursuing, as the payoff can make a substantial impact on your business exposure, amount of revenue generated and growth.
+Knowing which types of business partnerships lead to improvements and growth is key, so here are five worth pursuing, as the payoff can make a substantial impact on your business exposure, amount of revenue generated and growth.